 'Olivia is my first child and I always says she is my greatest joy and my deepest heartache.
 When Olivia was two and we had the diagnosis I so desperately wanted to make her better.
 I love my daughter so much that it hurts a lot and frequently, we have two younger children and there have been so many stretches when it feels like we are losing our family identity simple because of Rett Syndrome.
 I firmly believe in a better future and a cure for our girls, my daughter taught me to never give up.
 I am delighted to be part of Reverse Rett.'

-John Sharpe studied Biological Science at Liverpool University before joining Unilever.
-His career in marketing, advertising and general management in Unilever spanned 37 years and saw him managing famous brands like Persil, Comfort, Domestos, Dove, Ponds, Sure, Lynx, Signal, Birds Eye Frozen Foods, Magnum and Cornetto.
-He worked in South Africa, the US, the Phillipines, Switzerland and the UK, before finally being in charge of Unilever's Home and Personal Care Business Group for Europe based in Brussels.
+John is now retired, after having worked all his life for Unilever and with many famous brands like Persil, Comfort, Domestos, Dove, Ponds, Sure, Lynx, Signal, Birds Eye Frozen Foods, Magnum and Cornetto.
+He worked in many countries; South Africa, the US, the Philippines, Switzerland, Belgium and the UK, before finally running Unilever's European Home and Personal Care Business Group.

 As Founder and Executive Director of Rett Syndrome Research Trust, Monica was the first port-of-call for UK families searching for routes to accelerate treatment for Rett Syndrome.
 Monica has been a relentless driving force behind Rett research since her two year old daughter was diagnosed with the condition in 1998, both as co-founder and Scientific Director of the Rett Syndrome Research Foundation (now IRSF), and subsequently as Executive Director of the US based Rett Syndrome Research Trust.
 Monica’s involvement with Reverse Rett, both as a co-founder and a trustee, galvanises the partnership between the organisations, weaving continuity and synchronicity in our combined efforts to drive the science forward.